-To pass the Masters programme a student must achieve an overall weighted average of at least 50.00%, with no mark in any course which counts towards the final assessment falling below 50%.
-Failure marks between 40-49% can be condoned in courses constituting up to a maximum of 40credits, provided that the overall weighted average is at least 50.00%, but a failure mark (i.e. below 50%) in the dissertation cannot be condoned.
+To pass the Masters programme a student must achieve an overall weighted average of at least 50%.
+Failure marks between 40-49% can be condoned in courses constituting up to a maximum of 4 ocredits, provided that the overall weighted average is at least 50.00%, but a failure mark (i.e. below 50%) in the dissertation cannot be condoned.

-The Masters degree with Merit may be awarded if a student achieves an overall weighted average of 60.00% or above, with no mark in any course which counts towards the final assessment falling below 50%.
-A Merit will not normally be awarded if a student re-sits or re-takes any course unit of the programme.
+The Masters degree with Merit may be awarded if a student achieves an overall weighted average of 60.00% - 69.00%.

-The Masters degree with Distinction may be awarded if a student achieves an overall weighted average of 70.00% or above, with no mark in any course which counts towards the final assessment falling below 50%.
-A Distinction will not normally be awarded if a student re-sits or re-takes any course of the programme.
+The Masters degree with Distinction may be awarded if a student achieves an overall weighted average of 70.00% or above.